WeTransfer/UINotifications/CONTRIBUTING.md

 case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

+Do check if the feature request already exists.
+If it does, give it a thumbs-up emoji or even comment.
+We'd like to avoid duplicate requests.

 ### Pull requests